First hand experience

 In 1999, I had been married for seven years and lived in London and abroad, but eight weeks before my son was born I unexpectedly found myself alone with no access to funds and nowhere to live.
 My husband had feathered another nest and took off with everything without warning leaving me stranded with no access to funds, the clothes on my back and pregnant.

 I just didnt see it coming.
 I considered all the worst case exit scenario and survival strategies a vulnerable woman can face, I gave birth not knowing where my husband was without a clue as to what the future held and no way of paying for a home or food or bills.
-I drove to London with an offer of work as a day time nanny with my own baby in tow and sofa surfed for a while, eventually living and sleeping in a loaned car while I tried to work out what to do....I was determined not to let my predicament and situation define me but it was impossible to know what to do.
-I was just totally unprepared.
+I drove to London with an offer of work as a day time nanny with my own baby in tow and sofa surfed for a while, eventually living and sleeping in a loaned car while I tried to work out what to do....I was determined not to let my predicament and situation define me but I was just totally unprepared.

-I had no choice but to overcome my dire situation and took a leap of faith going back in full time education.
+I had no choice but take a leap of faith and go back into full time education.
 The Head of Foundation Art and Design at Swansea Institute (now UWTSD) gave me the break I needed to make a change in my personal circumstances and to his credit never judged me for it, either then or since.
-He probably had an inkling that I was homeless when he accepted me onto the course but never raised the subject.
-Soon after starting the course, I was given the choice of three council houses in a Swansea district (better named 'Beirut') and given the choice wouldnt have housed any living thing in any of them, but when I was told that if I didnt take one of them Id be put to the bottom of the waiting list, I took the third and spent a week cleaning it, ripping out the flea infested carpet, washing down the shit stained walls and replacing the urine soaked floorboards.
+No doubt he had an inkling that I was homeless when he accepted me onto the course but never raised the subject.
+Soon after starting the course, I was given the choice of three council houses in a Swansea district (better named 'Beirut') and given the choice would not have housed any living thing in any of them.
+But when I was told that if I didn't take one of them I'd be put to the bottom of the waiting list, I took the third and spent a week cleaning it, ripping out the flea infested carpet, washing down the shit stained walls and replacing the urine soaked floorboards.
 I cried non stop but managed to maintain some sort of routine.
 A friend gave me a TV and my son and and I lived on the ground floor on the mattress on the concrete floor while we rebuilt our lives.
 It sounds grim now and it was hard but my son and I were together.
 We were safe and together and happy and warm and we managed.

-I worked hard and (although Ill never have the bank balance of JK Rowling who was in the same predicament at the same time!), I refused to let being a single mum, living in a council house and surviving on 12p a day (after rent, utilities and bills) define me.
-No one but my closest friends knew what I came back from.
+I worked hard and (although I'll never have the bank balance of JK Rowling who was in the same predicament at the same time!), I refused to let being a single mum, living in a council house and surviving on 12p a day (after rent, utilities and bills) define me.
+No one but my closest friends knew what I went through and came back from.
 I learned the hard way that trust is an expensive extravagance.

 I remember the barriers to recovering which made life so difficult, even from those I turned to for help.
-My younger brother and wife supported my ex husband in his attempt to get custody of my son, who refused to bow to family pressure to allow me to live in one of their empty properties while I got back on my feet.
-Their actions left me dumbfounded and I resolved to separate myself from anything and everyone connected to the reasons for my situation and vowed that one day I would succeed and help others who were struggling to survive.
+My younger brother and wife supported my ex husband in his attempt to get custody of my son and who refused to bow to family pressure to allow me to live in one of their empty properties while I got back on my feet.
+Their actions left me dumbfounded and I resolved to separate myself from anything and everyone connected to the reasons for my situation, vowing that one day I would succeed and help others who were struggling to survive.

-Four years later, I represented myself in the High Court in London and set a legal precedent to retain sole custody of my son in the April.
-In June the same year, I graduated with a First Class Honours degree in Surface Pattern Design and on the back of my Noonoo designs I won a Scholarship to do a Masters in Enterprise at University of Manchester; and within two years of graduation I was awarded UK National Businesswoman of the Year for Ethical Manufacturing.
-I was supported on this journey by very generous and dear people who I will always be indebted to for their foresight and loyalty.
+Four years later in the April, I represented myself in the High Court in London and set a legal precedent to retain sole custody of my son.
+In June the same year, I graduated with a First Class Honours degree in Surface Pattern Design and on the back of my Noonoo designs I won a Scholarship to do a Masters in Enterprise at University of Manchester.
+Within two years of graduation I was awarded UK National Businesswoman of the Year for Ethical Manufacturing and I was supported on the journey by generous people still dear to me who I will always be indebted to for their foresight and loyalty.

 Wanting to work